HasiniWijerathna/React-Login-Modal/README.md

 `handleSignup`    | *func*     | Gets called when the sign up button is clicked with the validated username, email, password `handleLogin`     | *func*     | Gets called when the login button is clicked with the authenticated username, password

+## Sample Code
+Code sample is available in the /example directory for your perusal.
+You can execute npm install to generate the necessary dependencies for the examples.

+if you haven't, You may need to install,

+npm or nvm (Go with nvm, its much easier to switch versions!)
+Node 8.16.0 or Node 10.16.0 or later version

 ## Compatibility